AdamJohnsonMI/SkuTracker/README.md

 Next steps for the project:

+Major.
+1. Restructure code to resemble MVC Structure.
+2. Organize web app functions to respective folders.
+3. Improve Front end visual appeal and structure.

 Misc.
 1. Create a walk through video
 2. Rename site to arbitrage something and research different hosting sites
 3. Have image link on receiving.
 4. Add preptype to users

-Priority
-1. Improve Front end visual appeal and structure.
-2. Create order is not recognizing tabs under current code
+5. Create order is not recognizing tabs under current code

-Possible Ideas
+Possible Ideas to Support Client
 1. Add a date picked column?
 2. Pick list bin location column should identify # of locations
 3. View orders header should stick with the screen while scrolling